 Funeral held for Texas sailor killed in ship collision

-Dora Martinez Hernandez, wife of Gunner's Mate 2nd Class Noe Hernandez, tells her son, Leon, 3, to touch his father's casket after the church funeral services at Sacred Heart Parish, Thursday July 6, 2017 in Mercedes, Texas.
+Sailors from the Harlingen U.S. Navy Operational Support Center escort the body of U.S. Navy Gunner's Mate 2nd.
+Class Noe Hernandez out of the Sacred Heart Parish following a funeral service, Thursday July 6, 2017 in Mercedes, Texas.

 Comments